 We have defined the following topics for the two PhD fellows.

 Topic 1: Secure and privacy-preserved system for smart home and neighbourhood.
 We will identify the new cybersecurity and privacy challenges in the smart neighbourhood.
 Then, we will propose new solutions to defend against cyber attacks.
 Blockchain can be a potential technology to ensure secure peer-to-peer energy exchange in the local neighbourhood.

 Topic 2: Machine learning and deep learning for energy forecasting.
-Precise forecasting is very important for the stability of the future energy systems.
+Precise forecasting is very important for the stability of future energy systems.
 We will study predictive analytics techniques for power stability, including regression, neural networks and other machine learning approaches for real-time and historical analytics.
-In addition, the renewable energy forecasting will be an important problem in this topic.
+In addition, renewable energy forecasting will be an important problem in this topic.
 This PhD project will be done in collaboration with Østfold University College and Smart Innovation Norway in Halden, Norway.

 Number of Awards: Two PhD Research fellows are available at Department of Informatics.